-The Group organizes My Life Plan seminars for employees aged 53 or older, so that they can enjoy more affluent lives after retirement.
+The Group organizes My Life Plan seminars for employees aged 53, so that they can enjoy more affluent lives after retirement.
 Lecturers from inside and outside the company will deliver diverse information on themes of future economical design, health management, and life and job satisfaction.
-These seminars were attended by 300 people in fiscal year 2018.

-A My Life Plan seminar
+A Mv Life Plan seminar